 home ground, and he finds a defensible place to camp, on a rocky outcrop.

-They come at dawn, throwing themselves onto them through
+They come at dawn, firing arrows, throwing themselves onto them through

 The sorceress lets out a piercing, shockingly intense war-scream